 The staining technique is simple – it’s just layers of dark stain with a gray stain on top.
 By varying the intensity of the different stains (the longer it’s on, the darker the stain ends up), you get a variety of color on the wood.

 My whitewashed wood technique is also another method that would work well here if you would prefer a lighter look.
+A solid coat of paint or spray paint would work too – solid white or a rich navy would be stunning!

 They really add so much warmth to the living room.
 Plus, I love looking at pictures of my babies!